Advice

 temperature: 30 degrees | rainfall: 130mm

-Migrating herds are starting to leave Ndutu, heading North West towards the Grumeti.
+Migrating herds are starting to leave Ndutu, heading north west towards the Grumeti.
 Afternoon downpours are normal, but wildlife viewing is still very good and there are a lot of migratory birds to observe.
 A great time to take advantage of low season rates.

 Tanzania in April & May